psychdatascience/FDS-CourseOne/004_TU_TheTerminal.md

   - What's displayed?
 (Rhetorical question, but make sure you understand what you are seeing.)

   Don't be afraid to use this often!
-There's no crime in using it everytime you change you current location, just to be sure!
+There's no crime in using it every time you change your current location, just to be sure!

 #### 2.2. `ls` – List Files and Directories
 The `ls` command will **l**i**s**t files and directories (folders) in your current directory.
 By default, it will list everything that's not a "hidden" file in a short format, listing only the names.